prof-rossetti/georgetown-opim-243-201901/projects/quality-control.md

 Quality | Simplified to remove or minimize code duplication | 15% Quality | Contains relevant automated tests | 20%
-Quality | Deployed to a continuous integration (CI) server | 10% Maintainability | Submitted via Git repository which reflects an incremental revision history | 15%
+Quality | Deployed to a continuous integration (CI) server | 10% Dev Process | Submitted via Git repository which reflects an incremental revision history, branch operations, and Pull Request workflow | 15%

 If experiencing execution error(s) while evaluating or testing the application's required functionality, evaluators are advised to reduce the project's grade by anywhere between 15% and 50%, depending on the circumstances and severity of the error(s).